HomeDing/homeding.github.io/elements/menu.md

 Usually this event can be directly bound to a digitalinput element as shown in the configuration example to scroll through the menu items.

+The select action can also be send using the <http://nodeding/$board/menu/0?select=1>

 ### Value actions

 The value actions are used to change the selected value.

 Every incoming value action will be forwarded to the selected value using a `up` action with the given value from the incomming event.
 This is typically an increment or decrement by 1 but the value element can be configured for other steps.

 Usually 2 buttons for up/down or a rotary encoder can be used to create these actions as shown in the configuration example.